 B. Section 44-1-60(A) of the S.C.
 Code is amended to read:

-(A) All department decisions involving the issuance, denial, renewal, suspension, or revocation of permits, licenses, or other actions of the department which may give rise to a contested case, except a decision to establish a baseline or setback line, must be made using the procedures set forth in this section.
+(A) All department decisions involving the issuance, denial, renewal, suspension, or revocation of permits, licenses, or other actions of the department which may give rise to a contested caseexcept a decision to establish a baseline or setback line, must be made using the procedures set forth in this section.
 A department decision referenced in this subsection relating to a poultry facility or another animal facility, except a swine facility, also must comply with the provisions of Section 44-1-65.

 C. Section 44-1-140 of the S.C.
 Code is amended to read: